 Chapters in Books

-- ‘Alraune’, ‘Frau im Mond’, ‘Metropolis’ in Peter Wright (ed.)
-Critical Companion to Science Fiction Film Adaptations, (University of Liverpool Press, forthcoming).
+- Entries on ‘Alraune’, ‘Frau im Mond’, ‘Metropolis’ in Peter Wright (ed.)
+Critical Companion to Science Fiction Film Adaptations, (forthcoming).

 - ‘Trauma in the Balkans: European Film and the Peacekeeper’s Dilemma’ in Stephen McVeigh (ed.)
 Men After War (Routledge, 2013).

 - ‘Tinker, Tailor, Nazi Sailor: Wolfgang Petersen’s Das Boot’ in Brigid Haines, Stephen Parker, Colin Riordan (eds), Aesthetics and Politics in Modern German Culture, (Peter Lang, 2010).

 - 'Screening War: Perspectives on German Suffering (eds Paul Cooke, Marc Silbermann)', in Historical Journal of Film, Radio and Television, 32 (2012) 1, 155-57.

 - 'Shell Shock Cinema: Weimar Culture and the Wounds of War (Anton Kaes)', in Historical Journal of Film, Radio and Television, 31 (2011) 2, 325-27.